 - 2) Normal calorie restriction diet: Eat 25 percent less calories than normal every day (The total number of calories is the same as in the first diet.)

 - 3) Intermittent fasting without calorie restriction: Alternate between one day of fasting and one day where you eat 100 percent more calories than usual.

 Participants who followed the normal diet for three weeks lost an average of 1.9 kg, or 4.2 lbs.
 Those on the calorie-restriction intermittent fasting diet lost 1.6 kg, or 3.5 lbs.
 But those who tried intermittent fasting without calorie restriction did not lose a significant amount of weight.

 More striking than the overall difference in weight loss was the type of weight loss.
 The normal diet group lost their weight almost entirely by shedding fat.
 But the fasting diet group lost about half of their weight in fat and half in muscle mass.

 “Most significantly, if you are following a fasting diet it is worth thinking about whether prolonged fasting periods is actually making it harder to maintain muscle mass and physical activity levels, which are known to be very important factors for long-term health,” Betts said.

-This study isn’t the be-all and end-all on the intermittent fasting debate.
+That study can’t be the be-all and end-all on the intermittent fasting debate.
 It was small, and all of the participants were considered lean with a BMI of 20-25.
 Because the trial was so intensive, it only lasted for three weeks, but the effects of the diets could be different in the long run.
-Still, the study does suggest that although intermittent fasting can cause weight loss, it’s probably not the best way to drop unwanted pounds.
+Luckily, a new study run by a different research team has found similar results.